serokell/serokell-util/serokell-style.md

 ### Hanging Lambdas

-Do not insert a space after a lambda.
+You _must not_ insert a space after a lambda.

 You may or may not indent the code following a "hanging" lambda.
 Use your judgement.
 Some examples: